 The majority of Hollywood's single-family housing stock dates from 1920 to 1960.
 These homes were built before central air conditioning was standard, meaning many have had HVAC systems retrofitted into ductwork that was added decades after construction.
 Retrofitted ductwork is frequently undersized, leaky, or poorly routed.
 We assess duct condition on every service call and provide honest guidance on whether duct improvements are worthwhile alongside equipment repairs or replacement.

-We don't guess.
-We perform a duct blaster test to quantify existing leakage as a percentage of system airflow.
-This gives us a baseline to show you exactly how much air you are losing.
+We start with a pre-sealing duct blaster test to quantify existing leakage as a percentage of system airflow.
+This gives us a baseline so we can show you exactly how much your system is leaking before we touch anything.

-Regarding the Aeroseal process, the vinyl acetate polymer used is non-toxic and is the same material used in chewing gum.
-We recommend vacating the home during the 60β90 minute injection process as a precaution, but it is a safe, proven method for sealing leaks you cannot reach by hand.
+Aeroseal is safe and non-toxic.
+The vinyl acetate polymer used is the same material found in chewing gum and many food products.
+We recommend vacating the home during the 60–90 minute injection process as a precaution, but you can return as soon as the process is complete.

-The biggest mistake we see is the use of standard silver 'duct tape' on HVAC systems.
-It dries out, cracks, and fails within a few years.
-We only use professional-grade mastic or foil-backed HVAC tape that is designed to last for the life of the system.
+One of the biggest mistakes we see is the use of standard 'duct tape' (the silver cloth tape) on HVAC systems.
+It dries out and fails within a few years.
+We use mastic, a thick, flexible sealant that remains pliable and adheres permanently to joints and plenums.

 Scheduling Your Service